tovaroe/PCNSL-sex-specific/README.md

 # PCNSL-sex-specific

-This is the supplementary github-repository for the submitted manuscript "Sex-specific disparities in primary CNS lymphoma".
+This is the supplementary github-repository for the manuscript "Sex-Specific Differences in Primary CNS Lymphoma" (https://doi.org/10.3390/cancers12061593)

 # Included